 The program in accountancy focuses on the following:

-• Financial Accounting and Reporting:
+• Financial Accounting:

 Demonstrating effective application of GAAP for business enterprises, not-for-profit organizations, and governmental entities.